Thomas W. Ward: Death and legacy

-Ward contracted typhoid fever and died on November 25, 1872 in his Austin home.
+Ward contracted typhoid fever and died on November 25, 1872, in his Austin home.
 He is interred at the Texas State Cemetery, with a granite headstone marking the grave site which was commissioned by the State of Texas in 1932.

-He was buried with the honors of Masonry and Odd Fellowship in the Texas State Cemetery.

-On August 16, 1872, the first county seat of Johnson County was named Wardville in his honor.
+The first county seat of Johnson County was named Wardville in his honor of his service as Texas Land Commissioner.
 Ward County, Texas, created in 1887, was also named in his honor fifteen years after his death.